Skip to content

 Harmanjot Kaur

-Associate | View profile
+Senior Associate | View profile

-Harmanjot is an Associate in LegalVision’s Corporate & Commercial team.
+Harmanjot is a Senior Associate in LegalVision’s Corporate & Commercial team.
 She works closely with startups, SMEs and enterprise clients to provide commercially pragmatic advice.
 Previously a member of our Growth team, Harmanjot harnesses her experience as a Legal Project Manager to better understand the businesses she works with and uses this knowledge when drafting and negotiating commercial arrangements for her clients.

 Qualifications: Bachelor of Laws, Bachelor of Communications, University of Technology Sydney.